tanneeru-vamshi-krishna/sawtooth-blockchain-intkey/README.md

 # sawtooth-blockchain-intkey
-A  Sawtooth Application which mainly focuses on creating the intkey.
+A  Sawtooth Application which creates the basic hyperledger-sawtooth intkey.